 Parents can do a number of things to ensure a healthy future for their children.
 One of the most important actions parents can take is to make sure their children are up to date on their vaccines.
 Preteens and teens need four vaccines to protect against serious diseases:

 - Meningococcal conjugate vaccine to protect against meningitis and blood infections.

 - HPV (human papilloma virus) vaccine to protect against cancers caused by HPV.

 - Tdap vaccine to protect against tetanus, diphtheria, and whooping cough (pertussis).

 - A yearly flu vaccine to protect against seasonal flu.

-Adults: The need for vaccinations does not end in childhood.
+The need for vaccinations does not end in childhood.
 All adults should get recommended vaccines to protect their health.
 Even healthy adults can become ill and pass diseases on to others.
-Vaccines are recommended throughout our lives based on age, lifestyle, occupation, medical conditions and vaccines received in the past.
+Vaccines are recommended throughout our lives based on age, lifestyle, occupation, medical conditions, and vaccines received in the past.
 Everyone should have their vaccination needs assessed by a health care professional.

 Remember, everyone needs vaccines!
-Please ask your healthcare provider which vaccines you may need.
+Please ask your healthcare provider which vaccines you or your child may need.